rbisdorff/Digraph3/docSphinx/pearls.rst

 In :numref:`bipolarValuedSets3` below we illustrate the bipolar-valued set **difference** and **symmetric difference**.

 .. code-block:: pycon
-   :caption: Working with bipolar-valued sets III
+   :caption: Difference and symmetric differences of bpv-sets
    :name: bipolarValuedSets3
    :linenos:
    :emphasize-lines: 3-7,9-13,17-